dart-lang/site-www/src/codelabs/iterables/index.md

   **Quick review:**
   * Elements of an `Iterable` must be accessed sequentially.
   * Using a `for-in loop` is the easiest way to iterate through all elements.
-  * To access the first and last elements, we can use the methods `fist` and `last`.
+  * To access the first and last elements, you can use the methods `fist` and `last`.
-  * We can also find the first element that matches a condition with `firstWhere`.
+  * You can also find the first element that matches a condition with `firstWhere`.
-  * We can write test predicates as expressions, blocks or functions.
+  * You can write test predicates as expressions, blocks or functions.

 **Key terms:**
 * **Predicate**: a function that returns `true` when satisfies certain condition.